 The practice sought and monitored patient feedback.
 The results of patient feedback from the NHS Friend and Family test were reviewed and discussed during practice meetings.
-The results from the most recent patient feedback showed that 100% of participants would recommend the practice to their family and friends.

-Patients who completed surveys said staff were friendly, welcoming, and kind when they were anxious, in pain, distress or discomfort.
+Patients who completed surveys said staff were kind, compassionate and made them feel comfortable when they were anxious, in pain, distress or discomfort.